Dates

 Note: Studying abroad likely is more physically strenuous than you are used to at home.
 KIIS study abroad programs typically involve approx. 5-10 miles of walking (approx. 10,000-20,000 steps) or the like in a day, including the possibility of walking, hiking, and climbing stairs in heat and humidity, over elevations at higher altitudes, and over rocky terrain.
 See Health & Wellness for more information.

-My parents were refugees from Ukraine and I was raised in a Ukrainian and Polish community, learning to speak both languages.
+Dr. Adrian Mandzy My parents were refugees from Ukraine, and I was raised in a Ukrainian and Polish community, learning to speak both languages.
 I directed my first study abroad program in 1991.
 I have researched battlefield archaeology, historical memory, and public history.
-Through KIIS, I am able to share my academic expertise while students develop their own understanding of the past as they explore the historical landscapes which surround them.
+Through KIIS, I can share my academic expertise while students develop their own understanding of the past as they explore the historical landscapes that surround them.

 Courses are taught in English and are 3 credit hours.
 You may enroll in 1 course.